Congratulations – you’ve filed your tax return! Now what?

-You’ll need to have your social security number or taxpayer identification number, your filing status, and the exact whole dollar amount of your expected refund handy.
+Have your social security number or taxpayer identification number handy, plus your filing status and the exact whole dollar amount of your expected refund to find your return.

 The IRS updates the website every day.

 Keep most tax records and receipts for at least three years.
-After that, your likelihood of needing every receipt, note, and informational form becomes much lower.
+After that, the likelihood of needing every receipt, note and informational form dcreases.

-Before you run all your older documents through the shredder, however, make sure you save the following:
+However, before you run all of your older documents through the shredder, make sure to save the following:

-Documents and work papers related to anything that the IRS may deem fraudulent.
-While most returns can be considered safe after three years, the IRS can come back to look at fraudulent cases at any time.
+- Documents and work papers related to anything the IRS may deem fraudulent.
+While most returns are considered safe after three years, the IRS can come back to look at fraudulent cases at any time.

 Make next year easier with better organization

-Some of us promise every year, as we slog through piles or receipts and notes, that next year will be different.
+Every year, as we slog through piles of receipts and notes, we make promises to ourselves that next year will be different.

 Next April, we’ll be so organized that doing our taxes will consist of simply entering the totals into TaxAct and finishing the job early.
-So we hope.
+Or, so we hope.

-Better organization doesn’t have to be a pipe dream, however, if you find ways to make it easy.
+Better organization doesn’t have to be a pipe dream if you find ways to make it easy.

-Keep better files as you go.
-Instead of stacking papers in one file, keep tax deductible receipts in at least one easy-to-find file.
-Keep your mileage log in the car and use it without fail.
-Or track mileage on your phone or computer.
+- Keep better files as you go.
+Instead of stacking all papers in one spot, separate your documents by category.
+Keep tax deductible receipts in at least one easy-to-find file and your mileage log in the car (and use it without fail!).

-Automate your financial life.
-Pay bills online, and then download your transactions to personal finance software.
+- Automate your financial life.
+Pay bills online and download your transactions to personal finance software.

-Organize files online.
-You can scan receipts and upload other documents onto an online service so they’re right there when you need them.
-You’ll never have to sort boxes full of faded receipts at tax time again.
+- Organize files online.
+Scan your receipts and upload other documents onto an online service so they’re easy to access when you need them.

 What if I need to change my return?

-You must attach corrected schedules to Form 1040X as necessary.
+You must also attach corrected schedules to Form 1040X as necessary.

-If you should have paid less tax than on your original return, it’s worth the trouble.
-If you owe; for example, if you found another Form 1099-INT from a bank, you’re better off fixing the error yourself than waiting for the IRS to send you a bill with penalties and interest.
+Additionally, don’t hesitate to file a Form 1040X when something substantial changes on your return.
+For example, if you should have paid less tax on your original return, it’s worth the trouble to amend it.
+If you find you owe more money, or if you find another Form 1099-INT from a bank, it’s better to fix the error yourself than to wait for the IRS to send you a bill with penalties and interest.